exercism/v3/languages/elixir/exercises/concept/list-comprehensions/.docs/after.md

 The comprehension is _syntactic sugar_ for coding the recursive structure each time.

 There are single- and multi-line comprehensions.
-And when more than one generator is used, a cartesian product of the values generated are enumerated:
+When more than one generator is used, a cartesian product of the values generated is enumerated:

 ```elixir
 for n <- [0, 1, 2, 3], do: n + 1